ChangWynn/CV/README.md

 - Defining endpoints and making HTTP requests.
 - Working with databases.
 - Performing unit-tests, integration tests and end-to-end tests (e2e).
+- Utilising Git and GitHub for version control and collaboration
 - Conducting code reviews for quality and adherence to coding standards.
 - Problem-solving and debugging.
 - Deploying and maintaining the software solution.